What is obesity?

 Tips to help with your weight-loss program

 - Find what works best for you.
-If you don't have time to cook and hate to prepare meals, a program that offers meal replacement bars or shakes may be better for you.
-Or if you like to prepare meals, finding a plan that includes daily menus and recipes may be best.
+Finding a plan that includes daily menus and recipes may be best.

 - Get family and friends involved to provide support.
 Talk to them about why you are changing your eating habits and physical activity and how important losing weight is to you.

-- Remove food temptations such as high-calorie snacks, and replace them with healthier foods such as fruit and low-fat yogurt.
+- Replace unhealthy food temptations with healthier foods such as fruit and low-fat yogurt.

 - Get enough physical activity for weight loss.
 To find out how many calories are burned during various activities, see the Interactive Tool: How Many Calories Did You Burn?